Why Do Dogs Wag Their Tails?

 Erect, wagging tail

 You may think that an erect, wagging tail tells you that your dog is happy, but this is actually a behaviour usually displayed in excited dogs, meaning that their behaviour may be unpredictable.
-It could be that they’ve seen a squirrel or a new visitor has arrived at the house – anything that gets your dog excited can be the reason for your dog wagging their tail.
+It could be that they’ve seen a squirrel or a new visitor has arrived at the house – anything that gets them excited can be the reason behind why do dogs wag their tails.

 Backwards and gentle wagging

-This type of wag says that your dog is curious and they may be a little unsure of a situation.
+This dog tail sign says that they’re curious and may be a little unsure of a situation.
 You may see this if they’re looking at a strange object or creature that they’ve never seen before.

 Tail between legs